kroggen/sqlite3-wrapper/README.md

     - **order** (optional, string): order, e.g. "name desc"
     - **where** (optional): `where` object

-    It is also possible to pass a query string instead of a query object, `db.select('select distinct category from records', ...)`.
+    It is also possible to pass a query string instead of a query object: `db.select('select distinct category from records', ...)`

 - **callback** (optional): function(error, rows)
     - **error**: `sqlite3` error